 Bats

-Bats spend the winter in hibernation because most are insect-eaters and, of course, insects aren’t available.
-Bat colonies use places like unused buildings, old tree hollows, house attics, and caves.
+Bats spend the winter in hibernation because most are insect-eaters, and insects aren’t available.
+Bat colonies hibernate in such places as unused buildings, old tree hollows, house attics, and caves.
 They awaken periodically to relieve themselves but don’t leave their shelter.
-By April they’ve awakened and may venture out a bit as the weather gets warmer.
+By April, they’ve awakened and may venture out a bit as the weather gets warmer.
 By May, they’re fully active.
 All about bats

 Birds stay or go

 Birds are the year-round constant in our yards, although the species may vary with the seasons.
-Northern Cardinals, Downy Woodpeckers, and chickadees stay around, but many others migrate south.
-In fact, about three hundred fifty of North America’s breeding species migrate, some just a little bit south, but others as far as Central and South America.
+Some, like the Northern Cardinals, Downy Woodpeckers, and chickadees, stay around, but many others migrate south.
+In fact, about 350 of North America’s breeding species migrate, some just a bit south, but others as far as Central and South America.

-Only one species becomes inactive in the winter.
-Common Poorwills stay where they are and snuggle into piles of rocks.
+Only one bird species becomes inactive in the winter.
+Common Poorwills, Phalaenoptilus nuttallii, stay where they are and snuggle into piles of rocks.
 They remain there for extended periods—from weeks to months—in a state of torpor, a kind of sleep that’s not quite as deep as true hibernation.
 Their camouflage plumage keeps them well hidden and safe.
 All about birds

 Insects refuse to freeze

-The Monarch Butterfly is well known for migrating, and you may suspect that many other insects move to warmer areas, too.
-There are a few that do, including Red Admiral and Painted Lady butterflies and the Green Darner Dragonfly.
-Most insects, though, stay right where they are.
-It’s remarkable that such creatures, so delicate and unable to control their body temperature, manage to survive.
+The Monarch Butterfly is well known for migrating, and you may suppose that many other insects move to warmer areas, too.
+You’re partly right.
+A few do, including the Red Admiral, Vanessa atalanta, and Painted Lady, Vanessa cardui, butterflies, and the Green Darner Dragonfly, Anax junius.
+But most insects stay right where they are, which is remarkable since they are cold-blooded and can’t control their own body temperature.

 The strategy of most insects is to enter a state of dormancy (not actual hibernation).
-They employ several tactics.
-They put on extra body fat, reduce the amount of moisture in their bodies to ward off freezing, and bury themselves.
+Beforehand, they employ several tactics: they put on extra body fat, reduce the amount of moisture in their bodies to ward off freezing, and bury themselves.
 Some are protected by an antifreeze-like fluid produced in their body.

-The insects are all around—in the ground, in rock piles, woodpiles, under tree bark, attached to plants, under the lips of flowerpots, under the eaves of our homes, in sheds, under tarps, or any other place that offers some protection.
+Insects are all around us in the winter; we just don’t see them.
+Depending on their species, they’re overwintering as eggs, larvae, nymphs, or adults.
+They’re hiding in the ground, in rock piles, woodpiles, under tree bark, attached to plants, under the lips of flowerpots, under the eaves of our homes, in sheds, under tarps, or any other place that offers some protection.

-Honeybees are exceptional because they stay active in their hives.
-To keep from freezing, they cluster together, flutter their wings and shiver to keep warm.
-The honey they stored there through the previous summer is their food and has to last them until spring.
+Honeybees are an exception because they stay active in their hives.
+To keep from freezing, they cluster together, flutter their wings, and shiver to keep warm.
+The honey they stored there through the previous summer is their food and has to last until spring.
 On days that reach about 65°F (18°C) or higher, they may venture out in search of nectar.
 All about honeybees

 Frogs and toads go under